grumpyp/aixplora/README.md

 **Imagine being able to query PDF files, MP3 audio, videos, and other types of documents with equal ease and proficiency.
 Yes, that's the limitless world AIxplora is inviting you into!***

-*Currently in our PoC version 0.0.1 only .pdf files are supported.
-We are releasing new file-types and features soon!

 ## How Can You Contribute?
 There are several ways you can contribute as I just released a PoC of the project: